Equivariant Hirzebruch class for singular varieties: Localizing -genus of singular varieties

 The polynomial in the formula is the equivariant Chern character of $f_{\bullet*}\Omega^*_{X_\bullet}$, where $f_\bullet:X_\bullet\to X$ is a smooth hypercovering of $X$.
 As a matter of a fact according to \cite[Theorem 2.1]{BSY} the Hirzebruch class factors through $K$-theory of coherent sheaves on $M$

-where $G(M)$ stands for the Grothendieck group of coherent sheaves on $M$.
+Here $G(M)$ stands for the Grothendieck group of coherent sheaves on $M$.
 The same construction is valid for equivariant Hirzebruch class.
-The main protagonist here is the class in the equivariant Grothendieck group $G_{\T}(pt)=K_\T(pt)$.
+The class in the equivariant Grothendieck group $G_{\T}(pt)=K_\T(pt)$ is the main protagonist of this paper.
+Equally well we can talk about its Chern character in equivariant (co)homology.

-Our goal is to clarify the definition, provide some examples and formulate some statements for special classes of singularities.
-Taking the opportunity we relate the Aluffi construction of Chern-Schwartz-MacPherson classes \cite{Alog} with the direct definition of the Hirzebruch class for simple normal crossing divisor complements.
-We compute the Hirzebruch class for the affine cone of a variety contained in $\P^n$ and give many other examples of computations.
-The Schubert varieties are of special interest, but we will study them later.
+Our goal is to clarify the definition, provide examples and formulate some statements for special classes of singularities.
+Taking the opportunity in \S\ref{divisor} we relate the Aluffi construction of Chern-Schwartz-MacPherson classes \cite{Alog} with the direct definition of the Hirzebruch class for simple normal crossing divisor complements.
+In \S\ref{conical} we compute the Hirzebruch class for the affine cone of a variety contained in $\P^n$ and give many other examples.
+The Schubert varieties are of special interest, but for now in \S\ref{dod} we will give just a bunch of computations.

 Setting $y=0$ we arrive to the question what is a relation between $mC_0(id_X)=ch(\O_{X_\bullet})$ with $ch(\O_X)$ for a closed variety $X$.
 How far $td_y^\T(X\hookrightarrow M)$ is far from $td^\T(M)ch^T(\O_X)$?
 One can treat the difference as an analogue of the Milnor class (\cite{Pa}) which is the difference between Chern-Schwartz-MacPherson class and the expected Fulton-Johnson class \cite{FJ}.
-The equality $td_0^\T(X\hookrightarrow M)=td^\T(M)ch^T(\O_X)$ holds for a class of varieties with rational singularities or more general, almost by the definition, for Du Bois singularities, see \cite[Example 3.2]{BSY}, the details in \S\ref{bfm}.
+The equality holds for a class of varieties with rational singularities or more general, almost by the definition, for Du Bois singularities, see \cite[Example 3.2]{BSY}.
 Then $td_0^\T(id_X)$ agrees with Baum-Fulton-MacPherson class.
-In particular we have equality for \begin{itemize} \item normal crossing divisors, \item Schubert varieties, \item toric singularities, \item cone hypersurfaces in $\C^n$ of degree $d\leq n$. \end{itemize} In general the difference between $td_y^\T$ and its expected value for complete intersections is also called the Milnor class.
+In particular we have equality for \begin{itemize} \item normal crossing divisors, \item Schubert varieties, \item toric singularities, \item cone hypersurfaces in $\C^n$ of degree $d\leq n$. \end{itemize} See \S\ref{bfm} for details.
+In general the difference between $td_y^\T$ and its expected value for complete intersections is called the Hirzebruch-Milnor class.
 Formulas for that class in terms of vanishing cycle sheaves and in terms of a stratification are given in \cite{MSS}.